Skip to main content

 Server and Client Performance

 Every NPC (Non-Player Character) requires CPU power to calculate pathfinding, AI behavior, and physics.
 When you multiply this by 50+ players scattered across Los Santos, the server and the players' clients struggle to keep up.
-Reducing NPC density is one of the fastest ways to boost FPS in FiveM.
+Reducing NPC density is one of the fastest ways to .

 Desync and "Ghost Cars"